amycruz97/learn-tech-writing/README.md

-# A Self-Study Plan for New Tech Writers
+# A Self-Study Plan for Tech Writers

 If you want to become a tech writer, you need to write tech docs!
 However, it can be difficult to figure out how to get started and what resources to use.
 This project-based 30-days self-study plan will help you: